submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

     Status Message:  Connected to 172.17.0.8:4500 - encryption alg=AES_GCM_16, keysize=128 rekey-time=12950
 ```

-The gateway pings the 'Health Check IP' of the endpoint,  the connection status will be marked as an error if it fails to reach the IP.
+The Gateway uses the 'Health Check IP' of the endpoint to verify connectivity.
+The connection status will be marked as `error`
-If you are facing connectivity issues status message here should give you more information about the possible reason for failure.
+if it fails to reach this IP.
+If you are facing connectivity issues status message here should give you more information about
+the possible reason for failure.
 It also gives you the statistics of the connection.

 <!---
 #### IPSec tunnel not created between clusters